Balajiyalamanchili/JS_To_Do_list/README.md

 - The app uses a form to accept new tasks.
 - Each task is displayed with a checkbox, delete button, and move up/down buttons.
+- A "Clear All" button allows you to remove all tasks at once.
 - Interactions update the UI and save the current state to local storage under the key `balaji`.
 - On page load, tasks are loaded from local storage and rendered.